barklan/luabyexample/content/docs/conflang.md

 Using Lua as a configuration language is often the first step toward a fully scriptable application.
 Lua is licensed under the [MIT license](https://www.lua.org/license.html) which explicitly permits commercial use.
-Some examples:

 ## Neovim